WPI inflation eases to 11-month low at 12.41 pc in August | Business

 According to the central bank's projections, retail inflation is likely to average 6.7 per cent in 2022-23.

-Domestic rating agency Icra said WPI inflation likely to ease to 11-12 per cent in September 2022 and print in single digits thereafter.
+Domestic rating agency Icra said WPI inflation is likely to ease to 11-12 per cent in September 2022 and print in single digit thereafter.

 ''The downside surprise was led by a lower-than-anticipated rise in fuel and global commodity prices,'' Morgan Stanley said in a note.